 Ken Kesey's second novel, Sometimes A Great Notion, published in 1964, has been compared to William Faulkner's novel, Absalom, Absalom!
 Set in the fictional Pacific Northwest logging town of Wakonda, Oregon, the novel tells the story of the Stampers, a family that owns and operates a logging company.
 After the invention and introduction of the chainsaw to the logging industry, the union loggers in Wakonda go on strike, demanding the same pay for shorter working hours due to a decreasing need for labor.

 Since the Stamper family's logging company is non-union, they decide to keep working and supply the local mill with all the lumber that the union workers would have supplied, had they not gone out on strike.
 The novel explores the details and ramifications of this decision, no doubt the result of half-crazed old patriarch Henry Stamper's philosophy of "never give a inch," which has defined the Stamper family and its relationship with the town.
 While more rooted in realism than Kesey's first novel, Sometimes A Great Notion is also more experimental, with alternating first-person narratives.
 It is considered a masterpiece of Northwestern American literature.
 It was adapted as an acclaimed feature film in 1970, directed by Paul Newman, who also starred as Henry Stamper.

 Ken Kesey's last major work was an essay published in Rolling Stone magazine, where he called for peace following the September 11th, 2001 terrorist attacks.
-He died of complications from liver cancer surgery on November 10th, 2001.
+He died of complications from liver cancer surgery in November of 2001.
 He was 66 years old.
 He is rightfully considered one of the greatest American writers of the 20th century.

 Quote Of The Day